ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Most interviewees failed on it.</blockquote>

 <h3>4.
-8, 16, 32, 64 GB?
-The Is Best RAM Size For Frontend Development? - <a href="https://medium.com/@tomaszs2/8-16-32-64-gb-the-is-best-ram-size-for-frontend-development-3215f1680da9" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Escaped a Major Hassle with the Lombok Library in Java Spring - <a href="https://medium.com/@emirgs-uzun/i-escaped-a-major-hassle-with-the-lombok-library-in-java-spring-5664e44723c8" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tom Smykowski`**
+✍️ **posted by `Emir Uzun`**

-<blockquote>Ideally 64 GB for most cases.
-But there are cases where 128 GB will be much better.
-It’s cr</blockquote>
+<blockquote>Learn how you can use the Lombok library to reduce code clutter and save time in your Java Spring projects.</blockquote>

 <h3>5. 🌤️ Stop Using Margin Top.
 Use Margin Bottom And Gap Instead - <a href="https://medium.com/@tomaszs2/️-stop-using-margin-top-use-margin-bottom-and-gap-instead-0f13c84c14a2" target="_blank" rel="noopener noreferrer">link</a></h3>